Students cross the Stony Brook University campus on Wednesday, the...

 • Teachers say they'll help students separate facts from opinions, analyze evidence and draw conclusions.

-Long Island teachers, from public schools to the colleges, said the challenges of discussing the outcome of this divisive and emotionally charged election are nearly as outsized as the need to discuss it.
+Long Island teachers, from public schools to colleges, said the challenges of discussing the outcome of this divisive and emotionally charged election are nearly as outsized as the need to discuss it.
 The historical aspects alone make for worthwhile conversation, they said.
-Trump, the only convicted felon to be elected president, will be only the second president ever to serve nonconsecutive terms; Harris would have been the first-ever female president.
+Trump created an impressive political comeback, becoming only the second president ever to serve nonconsecutive terms, despite being a convicted felon; Harris would have been the first female president.

 Educators said they're critically engaging students with the issues, fostering respectful dialogue and helping them make sense of this moment in time.